ucsb-cs8/m19-elsherif/_info/syllabus.md

 zeros if you miss an assignment.)
 Each homework and in-class-activity will be of equal value (100 pts).

-## Notes sheets on exams

--   You are permitted one 8.5 x 11 (standard US letter size paper) sheet of notes for each exam.
--   You are permitted only one sheet per exam.
--   Your notes sheet will be collected and WILL NOT BE RETURNED
--   So, if you need a copy of it, make a copy BEFORE you come to the exam.

 ## Questions about grades